glennmckechnie/weewx-wxobs/README.md

     [CopyGenerator]

-       copy_once = (leave existing values) , datepicker.css, wxobs.css, datepicker.js
+       copy_once = (leave existing values) , datepicker.css, wxobs.css, datepicker.js, links.inc

+* links.inc is an optional include file for the seasons skin.
+As an example, it is referenced within wxobs.php.html in the top #includes section, under <div id="widget_group">.
+It just generates a section with a link to this page, obviously it can include other links/information for the seasons side menu.
+It also shows the usage with a GET request to load wxobs.php with the current timestamp.

-You should be right to go.
+And with that, you should be right to go.

 __One warning:__  datepicker.js doesn't (didn't) play well with the seasons javascript file (seasons.js).
 The toggle feature on the #includes was disrupted and didn't behave as it should.
 I've edited datepicker.js and removed __window.onload=null;__ from the  _function onDOMReady_